jupyterlab/jupyterlab/tutorial/css.md

 `src/default-theme/variables.css`

-To ensure consistent design in JupyterLAb, all built-in and third party extensions should use these variables in their styles if at all possible.
+To ensure consistent design in JupyterLab, all built-in and third party extensions should use these variables in their styles if at all possible.
 Documentation about those variables can be found in the `variables.css` file itself.